-- A lump on the face, neck, or mouth (usually painless)
+- A lump on the face, neck, or mouth that is usually painless

 - Numbness in the face

-- The inability to move some facial muscles, especially if the face muscle on one side of the face stops moving and the area affected slowly expands (progressive facial muscle paralysis)
+- Inability to move some facial muscles, especially if the muscle on one side of the face stops moving and the area affected slowly expands.
+This is known as progressive facial muscle paralysis.

 - Pain or swelling in the face, chin, jawbone area, or neck

 - A difference between the size and/or shape of the left and right sides of the face or neck

 If you are concerned about one or more of the symptoms or signs on this list, talk with a doctor and/or dentist right away, especially if they are persistent or get worse.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis .
 When detected early, cancer of the head and neck have a much better chance of cure.

 Because many of the symptoms listed above can also be caused by other noncancerous health conditions, it is always important to receive regular health and dental screenings, especially for those who routinely drink alcohol or use tobacco products or have used them in the past.
 In fact, people who use alcohol and tobacco should receive a general screening examination at least once a year.
 This is a simple, quick procedure in which the doctor looks in the nose, mouth, and throat for abnormalities and feels for lumps in the neck.
 If anything unusual is found, the doctor will recommend a more extensive examination using one or more of the diagnostic procedures mentioned under the Diagnosis section.